-- 1. All students must maintain a satisfactory (2.00) honor point average (h.p.a) in both (a) cumulative grades (general education and nursing); and (b) professional courses. - 2.
-A grade below "C" (2.00) in a professional nursing course (including BIO 2200 and ENG 3010 or 3020) is unsatisfactory for progression.
+- 1. All students must maintain a satisfactory (2.00) grade point average (g.p.a) in both (a) cumulative grades (general education and nursing); and (b) professional courses. - 2.
+A grade below "C" (2.00) in a professional nursing course (including BIO 2200, BIO 2270/71 and ENG 3010 or 3020) is unsatisfactory for progression.
 Students must achieve a 2.00 g.p.a. in each professional nursing course.
 A student may not continue in subsequent courses for which the failed course is a prerequisite until a minimum of 2.00 has been achieved.
 NUR 2010, 2030, 2060, and 2995 are pre (or co) requisites for 2050.
-NUR 2050 is a pre (or co) requisite for all other clinical based courses.
-NUR 3010 and 3020 are prerequisites for NUR 4050.
-There are no other absolute stops (i.e. could fail NUR 3010 and take NUR 3020).

-- 3. Traditional students are able to take courses offered to the CD2 students based on available space in the courses.
-For example, NUR 4010 and NUR 4020 are offered in the summer for the CD2 students but a traditional student can elect to take these courses in the summer if a slot is available.
-Likewise, a traditional student can elect to retake a failed course with a class of predominantly CD2 students if a slot is available.
-If there are more applicants than available spots, a lottery will be held to fill available spaces. - 4.
-Students may apply to repeat a nursing course only once to raise the grade to the 2.00 level or above. - 5.
-A maximum of one nursing course within the program may be repeated. - 6.
-No nursing course for which a student has received a passing grade may be repeated without written approval of the Associate Dean for Academic and Clinical Affairs. - 7.
-A student receiving a "C-" (1.67) grade or less in either the theory or the clinical portion of any nursing course will have recorded no higher than a "C-" (1.67) for the total course and will be required to successfully complete the re-entry process to repeat the course before progressing to the next clinical course. - 8.
+NUR 2050 is a prerequisite for all other clinical based courses.
+NUR 3010 and 3020 are prerequisites for NUR 4050. - 3.
+A maximum of one nursing course within the program may be repeated. - 4.
+No nursing course for which a student has received a passing grade may be repeated without written approval of the Associate Dean for Academic and Clinical Affairs. - 5.
+A student receiving a "C-" (1.67) grade or less in either the theory or the clinical portion of any nursing course will have recorded no higher than a "C-" (1.67) for the total course and will be required to successfully complete the re-entry process to repeat the course before progressing to the next clinical course. - 6.
 The mark of "I" is appropriate if the student encounters a catastrophic situation which prevents completion of the final requirements of a course.
 The mark of "I" is not appropriate for unsatisfactory scholastic performance.
-In the event a mark of "I" is given, the time limit for completion will be determined by the instructor, but may not exceed one year.
-In the event the mark of "I" is received for a prerequisite course, the "I" must be removed prior to enrollment in the subsequent course.
+In the event a mark of "I" is given, the time limit for completion will be determined by the instructor but may not exceed one year.
 After one year, if the incomplete is not completed, the grade will automatically change to an "F" (failure) and be treated as a failing grade.